 Families often place a loved one in a nursing facility to ensure they receive the highest level of health and hygiene care.
 Unfortunately, due to overcrowding, a lack of training or minimal staff, many residents are exposed to unnecessary injury and harm in an unsafe environment.
-Sadly, the Pittsfield elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where residents suffer needless harm or died prematurely due to the negligent or reckless actions of their caregivers.
+Sadly, the Pittsfield elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where residents suffer needless harm or died prematurely due to the negligent or reckless actions of their caregivers.

 Pittsfield Manor is an 89-certified-bed ‘not for profit” Medicaid/Medicare-approved nursing facility providing services to residents of Pittsfield and Pike County, Illinois.
 The Center is located at: